ram89toronto/1kpythonrun/README.md

 File Name: 19.py
-Description: Write a program to display even numbers between M and N using while loop
+Description : Write a program to display even numbers between M and N using while loop

+File Name: 20.py
+Description :  Write a python to display and sum of a list of numbeers using while loop , generate list using range()?